-Schema markup is microdata that helps search engines display your page on SERP as a rich snippet format.
-Maximum search engines like Google, Yahoo, Bing use schema markup to show the best SERP result depending on users’ queries.
+Schema markup is microdata that helps search engines display your page on SERP in a rich snippet format.
+Maximum search engines like Google, Yahoo, and Bing use schema markup to show the best SERP result depending on users’ queries.

-Why you need to set up schema markup for your pages?
+Why do you need to set up schema markup for your pages?

-Though schema markup has no direct impact on ranking, it helps to boost the clicks dramatically.
-It is proven that a product page with a review, offer price tabs on search results gets more clicks than a page with title and meta description only.
+Though schema markup does not directly impact ranking, it helps boost the clicks dramatically.
+A product page with a review and offer price tabs on search results is proven to get more clicks than a page with a title and meta description only.

-How to Integrate Schema Markup on your website?
+How do you integrate Schema Markup on your website?

 Create the Code: –